vatesfr/xen-orchestra/cloudinit.md

 ## Requirement

 You only need to use a template of a VM with CloudInit installed inside it.
+[Check this blog post to learn how to install CloudInit](https://xen-orchestra.com/blog/centos-cloud-template-for-xenserver/).

 ## Usage